Ircam-Web/mezzo/README.rst

 which builds, (re)creates, starts, and attaches all containers.

-Then browse the app at http://localhost:8021/
+Then browse the app at http://localhost:9300/

+The default administrator account at http://localhost:9300/admin is `admin:admin`

 On MacOS or Windows, we need to replace 'localhost' by the IP given by the docker terminal.